Here at the Distinguished Limbaugh Institute for Advanced Conservative Studies.

 Foley clogged up the Bob Woodward October surprise.

-Poor old Bob, can you imagine Bob Woodward sitting out there wondering, hey, how am I gonna sell my book?
+Poor old Bob, can you imagine Bob Woodward sitting out there wondering, hey, how am I going to sell my book?

-How am I gonna get back in with the good DC crowd if you can't talk about my book and if I can't go on and talk about what is with this Foley stuff?
+How am I going to get back in with the good DC crowd if you can't talk about my book?

 So their sewer is entirely backed up.

-Now tomorrow is Friday, and I predicted earlier this week that there's another surprise on tap, probably for after three o'clock when this program ends to set the stage for uh the Sunday shows.
+Now, tomorrow is Friday, and I predicted earlier this week that there's another surprise on tap, probably for after 3 o'clock when this program ends, to set the stage for the Sunday shows.

-Now, if there is another October surprise that the Clinton War Room has planned for tomorrow, do they drop fully?
+Now, if there is another October surprise that the Clinton War Room has planned for tomorrow, do they drop Foley?

 Or does Foley make them drop Friday?

-Do they hold off on the surprise that they no doubt have waiting for us tomorrow and keep going with Foley and hope to keep spurting out some of these little drib drab uh details from the instant messages that continue to surface?
+Do they hold off on the surprise that they no doubt have waiting for us tomorrow and keep going with Foley and hope to keep spurting out some of these little drib-drab details from the instant messages that continue to surface?

-These instant messages, you know, I uh I I've really been looking into this, and I don't use Windows, which is why I've been asking about this.
+These instant messages, you know, I've really been looking into this, and I don't use Windows, which is why I've been asking you about this.

-I use Mac, and Mac uses a program called iChat that uh is compatible with uh with uh uh AOL.
+I use Mac, and Mac uses a program called iChat that is compatible with AOL.

-Uh dates are there but not times or times and not dates.
+Dates are there, but not times, or times and not dates.

-Something, but but we're getting far more information from these uh instant message logs than are actually kept by the program itself, or so I am told.
+Something, but we're getting far more information from these instant message logs than are actually kept by the program itself, or so I am told.

-Uh and by I'm also told, uh, correct me if I'm wrong about this, somebody who knows and who uses Windows and does these and uses AOL.
+And I'm also told, correct me if I'm wrong about this, somebody who knows and who uses Windows and does these and uses AOL, I am told that the logs are saved, but not individual chats.

 So it's just a continuous rolling log of all your chats, and you just can't go in there and search it by date and find the one you want.